Things You Should Know About Bluetooth Range

 The power of mesh networks

 The number of devices that require low-power operation and communication with other devices - and online services - is growing daily.
-In order to support this, BLE introduced support for Mesh Networks.
+In order to support this, Bluetooth LE introduced support for Mesh Networks.

 A Mesh Network allows you to connect a large number of Bluetooth devices over a wider area.
 In this situation, all devices, or “nodes”, in the same mesh are able to communicate with each other, either directly or via one or more intermediate nodes, as long as each node is close enough to at least two others.